Retiree Health Insurance

 Enrolling in Retiree Health Insurance

 - Complete and submit a Retiree Health Insurance Enrollment form.
 You will get this form in your retiree packet once you submit your notice of retirement.
 You must apply to be enrolled.

 - If you are over 65 or otherwise eligible for Medicare

 - apply for Medicare Parts A & B through the Social Security Administration or online at www.Medicare.gov.
 Start this process 3 months prior to the end of your active coverage, if possible.

 - you may need us to complete a Social Security Request for Employment Information form if you or your dependent did not enroll in Medicare when you were first eligible.
 This will be provided to you by Social Security.
 Submit this form to Employee Health, Wellness and Benefits for completion.

-- submit a copy of your Medicare card (showing Part A & Part B enrollment) to Employee Health, Wellness and Benefits, as early as possible.
-This is needed in order to enroll you in the Medicare supplement plan.
+- submit a copy of your Medicare card (showing Part A & Part B enrollment) to Employee Benefits, as early as possible.
+This is needed in order to enroll you in the Medicare Advantage Plan.

 Paying Retiree Health Insurance Premiums (if applicable)